Paroca72/sc-VirusLifeSimulation/README.md

 NB: under zero degree the ecosystem is stopped but cells and virus not die becouse they are ibernate :-)

 # Victory
-The game finish when all virus are died!!!
+HO HAVE!
+But the game finish when all virus are died.

 # Istallation
 In the main directory you have a SCV.apk for install the app on a Android smartphone.